Fortaleza de São José da Amura: History

-In a letter dated 4 April, the captain-major reported the same events to the sovereign.

-The fortification of Bissau was possibly not completed, since, by the Royal Charter of March 15, 1692, which constituted the Captaincy-Major of Bissau, a garrison of forty men was stipulated, and the construction of the fortress was ordered, the cost of which should be borne by the Company of Cacheu and Cape Verde, established on January 3, 1690.
+The royal charter of March 15 1692 which created the Captaincy-Major of Bissau stipulated a garrison of forty men and the construction of a fortress, the cost of which should be borne by the Cacheu and Cape Verde Company, established on January 3, 1690.

 The first structure was built by the Portuguese starting in 1696, under the command of Captain General José Pinheiro.
 It housed the trading company, Cacheu and Cape Verde Company.
-The crown ceased to renew the exploration contract in 1703 which led to the abandonment of the Captaincy of Bissau on December 170, later the fortress was destroyed.
+The crown ceased to renew the exploration contract in 1703 which led to the abandonment of the Captaincy of Bissau in December, and the fortress was later destroyed.

 Current fortress

 The current fort was built in November 1753 under the plan made by Manuel de Vinhais Sarmento, and further changes were made in 1766 by Colonel Manuel Germano da Mota.
 It underwent repairs from 1858 to 1860, led by Captain Januário Correia de Almeida.
 In the twentieth century, it was restored from the 1970s, under the guidance of architect Luis Benavente.
 Open to the public, it now houses the mausoleum of Amilcar Cabral.